St. Louis police deny no-fly zone during protests aimed at media

 He said the FAA decided what flights and altitudes would be allowed.

-"Anything that would officially inhibit the ability of news gatherers to do what they do, I think, needs to be avoided," Holder said at a news conference on an unrelated topic.
+"Anything that would officially inhibit the ability of news gatherers to do what they do, I think, needs to be avoided," Holder told reporters at a press conference on an unrelated topic.

+The FAA did not immediately respond to requests for comment on the AP report on Monday.

 (Additional reporting by Mary Wisniewski in Chicago and Julia Edwards in Washington; Writing by Fiona Ortiz; Editing by Carey Gillam, Susan Heavey and Jim Loney)